oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].

-II-Disclosures Object is the same as in Example 1.
+Disclosures Object is the same as in Example 1.

 ```json
 {